The king of beasts feeding on a giraffe

-This lion picture was the first in a lion photo sequence that began with the killing of the giraffe and ended with the lion chasing away hyenas, vultures and a hawk from his meal.
+This lion picture was one of several in a photo sequence that began with the killing of the giraffe and ended with the lion chasing away hyenas, vultures and a hawk from his meal.

 The prides in the Kruger National Park where this occured have learnt a unique way of hunting.
 When it rains the surface of the tar roads in the area become slippery and the big cats seem to have realised this and use it to their advantage.